 Clearly the first wave, the clean energy transition is well under way.
 Solar installations are breaking records, with an extra 75 gigawatts added to our global capacity in 2016, up from 51 gigawatts installed in 2015.
 But this still only represents 1.8 per cent of total global electricity demand.

-In addition to renewable energy generation, limiting warming to below 1.5°C also means we must increase the efficiency of our existing grid.
+In addition to renewable energy generation, limiting warming to below 1.5°Celsius also means we must increase the efficiency of our existing grid.
 Fortunately we have shown that early stage finance and entrepreneurs are focusing on this second wave of smart energy which includes efficiency and optimisation technologies.
 Others in Australia have also noted the opportunities offered by the increasing use of using small, smart devices connected to the internet that respond to user demand.

 Although early user results have been mixed, research shows better system control reduces the emissions intensity of energy generation.
 These energy efficient devices and optimisation software are on the cusp of becoming widely commercially available.